Resistance may be the Achilles heel of the genetic engineering approach

 Develop resistance to therapy up to 8 days

-One of the "techniques literally drives the virus to resistance counts itself
+One of the “techniques literally leads the virus to resistance against itself

-In a setback for an innovative approach to curing HIV, researchers involved in a technique that uses enzymes to remove viral genes from the DNA of infected cells have found that HIV adapts easily to this action and quickly develops resistance to the leading guide the molecules to the target that carry the correct part of a human cellular DNA sequence.
-Resistant viruses may also develop a more aggressive strain of the virus and replicate even more rapidly than viruses not exposed to gene therapy (although they are still susceptible to conventional antiretroviral (ARV) drugs).
+In a setback for an innovative approach to healing the HIV, researchers involved in a technique that uses enzymes to remove viral genes from the DNA of infected cells have found that HIV easily adapts to this action and rapidly develops resistance to the guide that drives target molecules that carry the right part of a sequence. of human cellular DNA.
+Resistant viruses may also develop a more aggressive strain of the virus and replicate even faster than viruses not exposed to gene therapy (although they are still susceptible to conventional antiretroviral drugs (ARVs)).

-In addition, researchers suggest how gene therapy works may actually promote the development of resistance because it actively works on creating small mutations at the site where the cellular DNA is cut off.
+In addition, the researchers suggest how gene therapy can actually promote the development of resistance, as it actively works to create small mutations at the site where cell DNA is cut.
 Resistance emerges quickly - within 8 days after the first application of therapy becomes active.

 This does not mean that the whole approach to gene editing is doomed to failure, but this implies that the degrading enzyme gene needs to be attached to a wide variety of different "probe genes" designed to attach a greater number of different points of the viral DNA hidden within the human DNA in infected cells.

 Genetic technology involves the transport of an enzyme-DNA called CRISPR degrading or cas9 in the heart of the human cell nucleus.
-The enzyme cas9 which was originally found inside bacteria as a natural defense against the virus, is attached to a single strand length "guide" (sgRNA RNA) that guides the cas9 for the specific part of DNA infiltrated by HIV in its process of integrating the newly converted RNA into DNA that needs to be removed to eliminate HIV "control" of the cell thereby terminating in that cell the HIV life cycle.
+The enzyme cas9 which was originally found within bacteria as a natural defense against the virus, is attached to a single length of the “guide” strand (sgRNA RNA) that guides the cas9 for the specific part of HIV-infiltrated DNA in its process of integrating newly converted RNA into DNA that needs to be removed to eliminate HIV “control” over the cell, thus ending that cell cycle. life of HIV.

 The concept is not much different from the versatile gene therapy called short interfering RNA (siRNA), which is being investigated for to a number of diseases including chronic hepatitis B (this link leads to a text on another site, in English, which will also be translated).
-But considering that siRNA targets and degradation of "messenger RNA" and organ molecules that act as virus replication machines within the main part of the cytoplasm of the cell () sgRNA / cas9 Integrated DNA goal, the Master model for manufacturing retroviruses such as HIV inserts into a nucleus of cells the genetic instructions that exist in the cell nucleus and not in the surrounding cytoplasm.
+But considering that siRNA targets and degradation of "messenger RNA" and organ molecules that act as virus replication machines within the main part of the cytoplasm of the cell () sgRNA / cas9 Integrated DNA goal, the 'Master' model for manufacturing retroviruses like HIV inserts the genetic instructions that exist in the cell nucleus and not in the surrounding cytoplasm into a cell nucleus.